rapid7/docker-logentries/README.md

   token: process.env.TOKEN, // logentries TOKEN
   stats: true, // disable stats if false
-  add: null, // an object whose properties will be added })
+  add: null, // an object whose properties will be added

+  // the following options limit the containers being matched
+  // so we can avoid catching logs for unwanted containers
+  matchByName: /hello/, // optional
+  matchByImage: /matteocollina/, //optional
+  skipByName: /.*pasteur.*/, //optional
+  skipByImage: /.*dockerfile.*/ //optional
+})

 // logentries is the source stream with all the